jpsalado92/hack4u/linux-basics.md

 # Setting advanced permissions (-R for recursively, -V for verbosing and -f to ignore errors)
 chattr +i
 ```
-`-i`: Makes a file immutable
+- `-i`: Makes a file immutable
-`-c`: Stores the file compressed in disk
+- `-c`: Stores the file compressed in disk
-`-u`: Makes the file recoverable if deleted
+- `-u`: Makes the file recoverable if deleted
-`-e`: Make a clean removal if file is deleted
+- `-e`: Make a clean removal if file is deleted
-`-S`: Synchronously reflect changes in the file in the HD
+- `-S`: Synchronously reflect changes in the file in the HD

 More info at man `chattr`

 ### The sticky bit
-The main purpose of the sticky bit is to prevent users from deleting files within a directory that they do not own.
+The main purpose of the sticky bit is to prevent users from deleting or renaming files within a directory that they do not own.
 In a directory with the sticky bit set, only the file owner, directory owner, or superuser can delete or rename the files within it, even if other users have write permissions on that directory.

-For instance, it's commonly used on directories like /tmp, which is a shared directory where multiple users can read and write files.
-The sticky bit ensures that users can create and modify files within /tmp but cannot delete or rename files owned by other users.
+For instance, it's commonly used on directories like `/tmp`, which is a shared directory where multiple users can read and write files.
+The sticky bit ensures that users can create and modify files within `/tmp` but cannot delete or rename files owned by other users.

-It is also to enforce keeping in memory the programs that have it set, even if they have been executed already.
+It doesn't typically make sense to set the sticky bit on a file due to its intended functionality being associated specifically with directory permissions.

 In order to set it